AbinayaPS/RK62_CtrlAltLite/data/nlu.md

 - what is child porn?
 - why is child pornography illegal?

-## intent:greet
-- hey
-- hello
-- hi
-- good morning
-- good evening
-- hey there

-## intent:goodbye
-- bye
-- goodbye
-- see you around
-- see you later

-## intent:affirm
-- yes
-- indeed
-- of course
-- that sounds good
-- correct

-## intent:deny
-- no
-- never
-- I don't think so
-- don't like that
-- no way
-- not really

-## intent:mood_great
-- perfect
-- very good
-- great
-- amazing
-- wonderful
-- I am feeling very good
-- I am great
-- I'm good

-## intent:mood_unhappy
-- sad
-- very sad
-- unhappy
-- bad
-- very bad
-- awful
-- terrible
-- not very good
-- extremely sad
-- so sad

-## intent:bot_challenge
-- are you a bot?
-- are you a human?
-- am I talking to a bot?
-- am I talking to a human?

 ## intent:defonlineharassment
 - what is online harassment?
 - Define online harassment.